antonvw/wex/README.md

 - git repository
   - on github https://github.com/antonvw/wxExtension
   - wxWidgets 2.9.2 is used as a stable master branch
-  - the mac-os branch is added because the master uses c++0x flags, not supported by gcc 4.0.1 under mac os 10.4

 - Source code
   - Coding standard: